rktjmp/lush.nvim/README.md

 local dusk_red = red.darken(60)
 ```

-Lush provides a comprehensive set of functions like these.
+Lush provides a comprehensive set of functions to work with HSL colors.
 You can rotate hues, lighten or darken colors, and saturate or desaturate them.

-make sure to check out the the tutorial and the docs more details.
+Be sure to check out the the tutorial (`:LushRunTutorial`) and the [docs (:h lush)](doc/lush.txt) more details.

 ### 3. Define a lush-spec